Antenna subtraction for processes with identified particles at hadron colliders: Introduction

 Subsequently, the antenna subtraction method was extended~\cite{Gehrmann:2022pzd} to accommodate generic hadron fragmentation processes by deriving the required phase space factorizations and mappings and by devising the construction of the antenna subtraction terms.
 The newly introduced fragmentation antenna functions contain one parton with identified momentum fraction in the final state and another radiator parton in the final state (final-final fragmentation antenna) or in the initial state (initial-final fragmentation antenna).
 The unintegrated forms of these antenna functions are identical to their inclusive counterparts~\cite{Gehrmann-DeRidder:2005btv}, while their integration must keep proper track of the identified parton's momentum fraction.

 In~\cite{Gehrmann:2022pzd}, the full set of integrated final-final fragmentation antenna functions was derived.
-A subset of integrated initial-final fragmentation antenna functions was computed in~\cite{Gehrmann:2022cih}, focusing on identified photons in the the final state.
-In this paper, we complete the construction of the NNLO antenna subtraction method for processes with identified hadrons by deriving the full set of integrated initial-final fragmentation antenna functions and by describing how the integrated antenna functions can be systematically combined with mass factorization counter-terms for PDFs and FFs to yield so-called dipole operators~\cite{Currie:2013vh,Gehrmann:2023dxm} that conveniently combine with purely virtual corrections thereby ensuring the infrared finiteness of the numerical implementation of all parton-level contributions to a given observable.
+A subset of integrated initial-final fragmentation antenna functions was computed in~\cite{Gehrmann:2022cih}, focusing on identified photons in the final state.
+In this paper, we complete the construction of the NNLO antenna subtraction method for processes with identified hadrons.
+We derive the full set of integrated initial-final fragmentation antenna functions and we describe how the integrated antenna functions can be systematically combined with mass factorization counter-terms for PDFs and FFs to yield so-called dipole operators~\cite{Currie:2013vh,Gehrmann:2023dxm}.
+Such dipole operators conveniently combine with purely virtual corrections, thereby ensuring the infrared finiteness of the numerical implementation of all parton-level contributions to a given observable.